Grey-throated sunbird

 The grey-throated sunbird (Anthreptes griseigularis) is a species of bird in the family Nectariniidae.
 It is found in a wide range of semi-open wooded habitats in the northern and eastern part of the Philippines.
 It is often considered a subspecies of the brown-throated sunbird, but the two differ consistently in measurements and plumage, and there is no evidence of intergradation between them.

 Description and taxonomy

-Ebird describes it as "A small bird of lowland wooded areas with a fairly long, slightly curved, stout bill and yellow underparts.
-Male has a pale gray throat, a dark reddish cheek and wing patch, a purplish-blue forehead and shoulder, and bottle green on the sides of the throat, the back of the neck, and the crown.
-Female is fairly drab, with a grayish-brown head and an olive-green back and rump.
-Male unmistakable.
-Female similar to several other species, but larger, with a broader bill.
-Voice not well known, but probably gives a loud "whip!" similar to Brown-throated Sunbird."

 It was formerly conspecific with the Brown-throated sunbird but is differentiated reddish ear-coverts and edges of wings, grey throat and overall smaller size with clearly shorter tail.